algorandfoundation/docs/docs/get-details/ethereum_to_algorand.md

 Ethereum uses nonces to prevent transaction from being replayed.

 Algorand does not have nonces.
 Instead, two identical transactions cannot be committed to the blockchain.
 In addition, transactions have a validity window and optional leases.
-The [validity window (aka first/last valid rounds)](../transactions/#setting-first-and-last-valid) specifies between which round a transaction can be committed to the blockchain.
+The [validity window (aka first/last valid rounds)](../transactions/#setting-first-and-last-valid) specifies between which rounds a transaction can be committed to the blockchain.

 If the same transaction needs to be executed twice, some field needs to be changed.
 One option is to add a random note field or to slightly change the validity window.